Code-Institute-Submissions/YogaCity/README.md

 Every time I was on my own laptop I copied everything to GitPod and pushed it to GitHub.
 Like this I also always had an extra backup, when needed.
 <br><br>
-This website has the following html pages:
+This website contains the following html pages:
 <ul>
   <li>index.html
   <li>alkmaar.html